 He and his wife Vickie have been married for 53 years and are the parents of three adult children and have six grandchildren.

 Stephen H. DonCarlos was appointed by the Harris County Mayors and Councils Association as Port Commissioner in September 2013.
 The Harris County Mayors and Councils Association is an organization representing 26 cities in Harris County.

-Mr. DonCarlos was elected as Mayor of the City of Baytown in May 2006.
+Mr. DonCarlos was elected as Mayor of the City of Baytown in May 2006 and served in that capacity for twelve and a half years.
 He is an attorney with Reid, Strickland & Gillette, L.L.P.
 He is a member and past president of the Baytown Rotary Club.